lin250/lin250.github.io/w3schools/01_html_w3schools.md

 ```
 ##Form
 The `<input>` element is the most important form element.
-The `<input>` element has many variations, depending on the type attribute: text, radio, submit.
+The `<input>` element has many variations, depending on the type attribute: text, password, radio, checkbox, button, submit.
 If the action attribute is omitted, the action is set to the current page.
 You can use GET (the default method):
 If the form submission is passive (like a search engine query), and without sensitive information.